Imaginary Time Spectral Transforms for Excited State Preparation

 The key obstacle in applying the shift-invert method is that direct inversion of the Hamiltonian is costly, with naive methods scaling like $\mathcal{O}(N_{H}^3)$ where $N_H$ is the dimension of the Hilbert space, which is itself typically exponentially large in the system size.
 Moreover, even if $\mathcal{H}_{\mathrm{eff}}$ can be computed, it is unlikely to be sparse, making it complicated to directly implement in frameworks such as tensor networks or on near-term quantum hardware.
-Sophisticated techniques have been developed to avoid having to invert the Hamiltonian, often involving solving an equivalent implicit problem~\cite{Yu+17,Pietracaprina+18}.
-However, these methods are not convenient for direct implementation on quantum hardware.
-Here, we avoid explicit inversion of the Hamiltonian in a different way: by combining the shift-invert procedure with \emph{imaginary time evolution}.
+Sophisticated techniques have been developed to avoid having to invert the Hamiltonian, often involving solving an equivalent implicit problem.
+These are, however, often specific to particular classical implementations~\cite{Yu+17,Pietracaprina+18} and are not convenient for direct implementation on quantum hardware.
+Here, we avoid explicit inversion of the Hamiltonian in a way that does not depend on any particular implementation framework, either quantum or classical, by combining the shift-invert procedure with \emph{imaginary time evolution}.

 Imaginary time evolution is a well-established technique with guarantees for obtaining ground states of quantum systems~\cite{AltlandSimons}.
 It involves preparing the system in an arbitrary initial state, presumed to be far from the ground state of the chosen Hamiltonian -- but with non-zero overlap -- and evolving in imaginary time $\tau$.
 This evolution is generated by an operator of the form $\textrm{e}^{-\mathcal H \tau} $, where $\mathcal{H}$ is the microscopic Hamiltonian and $\tau$ represents imaginary time.
 The ultimate goal is to prepare the state $\ket{\psi(\tau)}/ \| \ket{\psi(\tau)} \|_2$, where $\ket{\psi(\tau)} = \textrm{e}^{-\mathcal H \tau} \ket{\psi(0)}$, which in the limit of $\tau \to \infty$ will be the zero-temperature ground state of $\mathcal{H}$.
-Our crucial modification to this technique is that we shall perform the imaginary time evolution with respect to the shift-inverted Hamiltonian $\mathcal{H}_\textrm{eff}$.
+Our crucial modification to this technique is that we shall perform the imaginary time evolution with respect to the shift-inverted Hamiltonian $\mathcal{H}_\textrm{eff}$, allowing us to use imaginary time evolution to target excited states.

 The (un-normalized) time-evolved state is given by:

 We start by making an infinitesimal imaginary time step of size $\textrm{d} \tau$ and expand the evolution operator to obtain:

 We then multiply both sides by $\mathcal{H}_{\textrm{shift}}=(\mathcal{H} - \delta)$ to obtain